 - Project management: the planning, monitoring and control of all aspects of a project and the motivation of all those involved in it to achieve the projects objectives on time and to the specified cost, quality and performance - Need for a Business case: Information that describes the setting up and continuation of a project.
-It provides the reasons (and answers the question 'why?') for the project and an options appraisal. - Due Diligence: The process of investigation, performed by parties and potential partners, into the details of a potential partnership or other relationship such as an examination of, operations, management and the verification of material facts or assumptions. - TUPE: an acronym for the 'Transfer of Undertakings (Protection of Employment) Regulations 1981 Act'.
+It provides the reasons (and answers the question 'why?') for the project - Due Diligence: The process of investigation, performed by parties and potential partners, into the details of a potential partnership or other relationship such as an examination of, operations, management and the verification of material facts or assumptions. - TUPE: an acronym for the 'Transfer of Undertakings (Protection of Employment) Regulations 1981 Act'.
 The Regulations preserve employees' terms and conditions when a business or undertaking, or part of one, is transferred to a new employer.
 Any provision of any agreement (whether a contract of employment or not) is void so far as it would exclude or limit the rights granted under the Regulations. - Post procurement project monitoring and evaluation: The continued scrutiny of the procurement it outcomes and relationship to ensure that agreed performance criteria are being delivered to agreed cost and time constraints. - The need for designated client side ownership: The ownership by an individual, group or third party who, on behalf of the Council, agree to monitor and evaluate agreed performance and outputs of a contracted supplier of goods or services and take corrective or appropriate action where agreed performance or outputs are not being met. - Lessons learned: in undertaking the project including statistical data from the quality control management side of the project.
 It should be a formally adopted document to be used for the benefit of future projects.

-Through the backing of the ODPM Capacity funding, to date, 14 of the authority's staff originally gained the Prince II registered practitioner accreditation.
-The Council has plans to further extend project management skills throughout the organisation based on Prince II and other recognised project management models.
+Through the backing of the ODPM Capacity funding, to date, 14 of the authority's staff have recently gained the Prince II registered practitioner accreditation.

 The Council is also a partner in the East Lancs. e-Partnership (ELeP) and has recently experienced the benefits of less traditional methods of procurement by the use of an electronic reverse auction in partnership with other local authorities.
 This has resulted in, amongst other things, a 59% saving on a common basket of stationery consumables.
 The Council has engaged in other high profile joint procurement exercises with other local authorities and agencies (eg Futures Park and the Lancashire Shared Contact Centre) which again have brought new learning and skills to Rossendale.
+In 2005/06, after a year of pilot running, the Council established a Cabinet structure and created a Finance champion within the Cabinet membership.
+In doing this Members were able to demonstrate political leadership for wider financial issues, including those of procurement, within Rossendale Borough Council and the Councils' commitment to its' current number one corporate priority of "Finance and Risk Management".